Tikubonn/cbi/README.md

 * supporting local scope.
 * supporting conditional or eternal recursive call.
-* supporting /@import/ operator. it load sourcecode which is not loaded.
+* supporting `@import` operator. it load sourcecode which is not loaded.

 ## overview